mahrtayyab/tweety/docs/basic/all-functions.rst

 - .. py:method:: Twitter().iter_search(keyword: str, pages: int = 1, filter_: str = None, wait_time: int = 2, cursor: str = None)

     Search for a keyword or hashtag on Twitter as a generator

-    .. attention:: This method requires user to be authenticated

     .. py:data:: Arguments